Unity-Technologies/MeshApiExamples/readme.md

 This repository contains several small examples of that.
 Required Unity version is **2020.1** or later.

+When on Unity 2021.2 or later version, the examples also show how to use GPU Compute Shaders to access and modify Mesh vertex buffers.

 ## Procedural Water/Wave Mesh

 A simple example where a dense "water" surface mesh is updated every frame, based on positions on "wave source" objects.